vchavali/svadhyayam.github.io/tattvacintamani.md

 ## Translation

-Now, whether we define evidentiality as the property a cognition C has if and only if
+Now, whether the evidentiality of a cognition is defined as the property of

-1. C does not have as its mode of presentation a property not possessed by its subject, or
+1. not presenting a subject nonpredicating property, or
-2. C is a detector of something undetected
+2. detecting something undetected, or

 or, under a universal correspondence thesis for mental states, and where first-order experience is not considered a natural kind:

-3. C is non-recollective awareness, or
+3. being non-recollective awareness, or
-4. C is a structured mental state
+4. being a structured mental state

-it is not detected either by C, itself, or by a perceptual state introspecting C. For, without awareness of the property "not having as its mode...", etc.; one cannot be aware that a mental state possesses it.
+it is not detected either by that cognition, itself, or by a perceptual state introspecting it.
+For, without awareness of the property "not having as its mode...", etc.; one cannot be aware that a mental state possesses it.

-Nor, under anti-perceptualism about introspection, can a cognition's evidentiality be detected via an inference from cognitivity.
-The property 'being cognized', on its own, is uncorrelated with properties like "being evident".
+Nor, under anti-perceptualism about introspection, can a cognition's evidentiality be detected via an inference from cognitivity; for the property 'being cognized', on its own, is uncorrelated with properties like "being evident".
 Nor does it work to modify the inference to 'being observed in a manner conducive to evidence'; since, such a property cannot be observed.
-Otherwise, even the detection of non-evidentiality would be constitutive, via an inference from 'not being observed in a manner conducive to evidence'.
+Otherwise, even the detection of nonevidentiality would be constitutive, via an inference from 'not being observed in a manner conducive to evidence'.

 ## Notes

 The "now" signals a change in voice and introduces an objection.
-The speaker is a non-constitutivist, but not one that represents Gaṅgēśa's own perspective.
+The speaker is a nonconstitutivist, but not one that represents Gaṅgēśa's own perspective.

 Recall that the constitutivist position is that the evidentiality of an evidential state is a function of its content.
 The discussion begining with "now" and continuing on to nearly the end of this chapter is concerned with understanding what exactly the "content" of an evidential mental state is.
-This is worked out via a dialectical encounter between the constitutivist and a non-constitutivist opponent.
+This is worked out via a dialectical encounter between the constitutivist and a nonconstitutivist opponent.

 In the above passage, this opponent suggests what she takes to be a common-sense understanding of the content of a mental state as not being rich enough to determine its own evidentiality.
 The idea is this:

 ## Translation

-Except, evidentiality is defined either as the property a mental state C has if and only if
+Except—given some property P, either evidentiality is defined as

-1. C is cognition of a property P as the mode under which the object possessing P is presented in E, or
+1. the property of being a P-presenting cognition of a P-substrate, or
-2. C is cognition of the predication by a property P of an object that possesses P
+2. the property of being a P-predicating cognition of a P-substrate

 For, only from such a belief can there be confident action.
 This is the economical account and anything else introduces complications.
 And this, moreover, can be detected by the introspecting mental state.
-So, whether by an inner sense, an inference, or self-presentation; introspecting some first order mental state E detects as the content of E both that an object T possesses some property P and that P is the mode under which T is presented in E.
+So, whether by an inner sense, an inference, or reflexive awareness; introspection detects as the content of a mental state both that an object is the substrate of some property and that that object is presented under that property.

 Mental states are indexed by their content.
 So, the content of a first order mental state is present in the introspecting state.
-This being the case, when a mental state is experienced, in addition to an object T and a property T, the predication by P of T also features as its content.
+This being the case, when a mental state is experienced, in addition to an object T and a property P, the predication by P of T also features as its content.
 For, the latter is just as much a part of what defines the structure of that mental state.
 Since the form of a relatum in awareness is modulated by the relation it partakes in, the introspecting state is indexed by not just the relata, but the relation as well.
 In other words, the content of an awareness of, e.g., 'this object in front of me' appears in introspection as modulated by, e.g., 'being silver'.
 Otherwise, introspection would take the form, 'I am aware of this object in front of me *and* silver'.
 Not, 'I am aware of this object in front of me *as* silver'.

 ## Notes

 ## Translation

-If this were the case, then non-evidential states would also be detected as being evidential; since the introspecting state would have for its content predication by a property which is the content of an error.
+If this were the case, then nonevidential states would also be detected as being evidential; since the introspecting state would have for its content predication by a property which is the content of an error.
 Nor could you respond that since evidentiality is not known at the onset, it could not be reproduced in the introspecting state.
-After all, evidentiality of a cognition is detected by just the mental complex that detects that cognition; since it is observed in introspection—like with awareness of an absence, where both the absence and the absentee are presented.
+After all, because the evidentiality of a cognition is detected by the mental state detecting that cognition; it is observed in introspection—like with awareness of an absence, where both the absence and the absentee are presented.

 ## Notes

 ## Translation

-Knowledge of the non-evidentiality of a mental state whose mode of presentation is a property its object does not possess is not constitutive.
-Since, so long as the error is not made explicit, that the object lacks that property is not the content of the introspecting state.
+The nonevidentiality of a P-presenting cognition of a P-nonsubstrate is cognized nonconstitutively.
+Since, so long as the error is not made explicit, that the object lacks that property is not the content of the introspecting cognition.
 Nor should you say that insofar as the content of introspection includes the full content of the introspected cognition, there would be a conflation of the cognition presenting that error with the error itself.
 After all, so long as no defeater appears, this is precisely what we expect.
-But, when we do encounter a defeater, the conflation is blocked; because, the importation of the error from the introspected mental state ceases.
+But, when we do encounter a defeater, the conflation is blocked; because, the importation of the error from the introspected cognition ceases.
 This is also why there is no error when observing someone else's mistake.

 ## Notes